Mark Charnock

-Mark Charnock (born 28 August 1968) is an English actor, known for his role in ITV's Emmerdale as Marlon Dingle, a role he has played since 1996.
+Mark Charnock (born 28 August 1968) is an English actor.
+He is best known for his role in ITV's Emmerdale as Marlon Dingle, a role he has played since 1996.
 Charnock and Emmerdale co-star Dominic Brunt, who plays Paddy Kirk, produce a yearly Zombie Film Festival in the Leeds Cottage Road Cinema.

 Early life

 Charnock was born on 28 August 1968, and was educated at Canon Slade School, Hull University and Webber Douglas Academy of Dramatic Art.
 With fellow Emmerdale co-star Dominic Brunt, he hosted Leeds' first ever zombie festival on 20 April 2008.